 If you want to see a customized solution for your situation, be sure to check out FitBUX’s PSLF calculator.

 The #1 Risk Of Public Service Loan Forgiveness

 We have calls with FitBUX Members every day concerned about the viability of public service loan forgiveness.
-The reason being is the most recent PSLF update from the government was not good.

-Therefore, people believe the number one risk of PSLF is the government not honoring it after 10 years.
+People believe the number one risk of PSLF is the government not honoring it after 10 years.
 However, there is a bigger risk that we see every day.

 People work at a non-profit for 2 – 4 years then quit.
 Instead of going to another non-profit job, they switch to a for profit company.
 Thus, they no longer qualify for public service loan forgiveness.

 However, they are still on an IDR plan.
 Thus, they either have to prepare for the tax liability or switch to a student loan pay down strategy.

 How Do I Reduce The Risk Of PSLF?

 As I mentioned earlier, you have to be on an income-driven repayment plan to qualify for PSLF.
 Therefore, to reduce the risk you must assume you are not going to qualify for public service loan forgiveness.
 This means, start preparing for the tax liability of the IDR plans as though PSLF doesn’t exist.

 When you save for the tax then you put yourself in a good situation.
 For example, you get forgiveness after 10 years.
 Then you’ll have no more debt and a good amount of money saved.